renusree153/DH22/README.md

 # DH22
+# D-Squared - a web application that makes it easier to diagnose diabetes early on

 ### In order to run this application do the following:
 install all required python dependencies including pandas numpy, flask, and sklearn.